PRGottinger/readme-node/README.md

   ## Installation

-  This project requires inquirer and runs through node in the terminal
+  This project requires node and inquirer and runs through the terminal

   ## Usage

-  This project is run through the terminal
+  This project requires the user to give input to questions in the terminal

   ## License